paolamgarrido/E4_Paradigm/README.md

 **Base Case**: For an input sequence of length 1, all operations are O(1).
 Thus, the complexity is O(1).

 **Inductive Step**: Assume that for an input sequence of length \( k \), the operations take O(k) time.
-Now, consider an input sequence of length   \( k+1 \).
+Now, consider an input sequence of length   \n\( k+1 \).
 Handling the additional input involves the same set of O(1) operations as described above.
 This results in the following operation:

 O(k) + O(1) = O(k+1)

-Therefore, by induction, the overall time complexity of your program is \( O(n) \), where \( n \) is the number of user inputs processed.
+Therefore, by induction, the overall time complexity of your program is O(n), where \( n \) is the number of user inputs processed.
 Each input involves a series of O(1) operations, and these operations are repeated for each input.

 ### Conclusion